HunterKart/proficiency-faculty-evaluation/docs/prd.md

     1. The API must implement a **hybrid data retrieval strategy**:
         -   For finalized/locked evaluation periods (`is_final_snapshot` = true), data must be fetched directly from the aggregate tables for historical performance.
         -   For the current, provisional evaluation period, data must be calculated on-the-fly from the raw submission tables and the results must be cached (leveraging Redis) to provide near real-time dashboard updates.
+    2. The API logic for institutional and cross-departmental dashboards must ensure that only the shared, **"common core criteria"** are used for aggregations and comparisons.
+    3. When a user drills down into a specific department's results where an override form was used, the API must provide data for **all criteria**, including both the core and department-specific ones.
-    2. The main dashboard must display a **word cloud** of keywords.
+    4. The main dashboard must display a **word cloud** of keywords.
 By default, it shows a "combined" view.
 A user action (e.g., a toggle) must allow switching to a "detailed" view presenting three separate word clouds for **positive, neutral, and negative** keywords.
-    3. The dashboard must display **bar charts** for sentiment and numerical breakdowns.
+    5. The dashboard must display **bar charts** for sentiment and numerical breakdowns.
 The default is a "side-by-side" layout.
 A user action must switch to a "detailed" vertical layout that includes specific KPIs:
         -   **Qualitative KPIs:** Display the count and percentage for each sentiment category, along with the top three keywords associated with each.
         -   **Quantitative KPIs:** Display the overall quantitative score, the highest and lowest rated criteria with their scores, and a comparison metric showing the change from the previous evaluation period.
-    4. The **Department Head and Admin dashboards** must implement the "mode-switching" functionality, allowing them to view aggregated data for a whole department or drill down to a specific faculty member's results.
+    6. The **Department Head and Admin dashboards** must implement the "mode-switching" functionality, allowing them to view aggregated data for a whole department or drill down to a specific faculty member's results.
-    5. All visualizations must clearly indicate when data is **"Provisional"** versus **"Final"**.
+    7. All visualizations must clearly indicate when data is **"Provisional"** versus **"Final"**.

 **Story 4.5: Evaluation Report Generation and Export**